 We are inviting you to a commemoration evening for our colleague and friend, David Kennedy, who died in March.
-Doors will open at 6 and you are welcome to bring your own refreshments.
+Doors will open at 6.

 David was a poet, writer, editor, academic, researcher and a gifted teacher.
 He was always interested in ideas and the arts, passionate, enthusiastic, blunt, and had a wide hinterland outside the sometimes narrow confines of academia.
 His deep interest in art was exemplified in his last poetry collection The Apple and the Mountain (Shearsman, 2015), concentrating on Cezanne.
 Kelvin Corcoran has said of this work ‘it is simply about seeing… To look at the paintings and read these poems simultaneously is a deep and rare pleasure.’

 He was also a great ‘behind the scenes person’, with a sharp eye for detail, putting much effort into the practical work needed for creative work to come to fruition.
 He ensured that people made their deadlines, that information for students was written clearly, that teaching materials were kept up to date and accessible, and that colleagues were empowered and supported to deliver the best service possible .